 Aileen O’Donnell is the Lead of Alumni Relations at the Institute of International Education (IIE) for an alumni audience encompassing 27,000 participants annually on more than 150 programs around the world, such as the Boren Awards, Fulbright Student and Scholar Programs, GE Foundation Scholar-Leaders Program, and IIE’s Scholar Rescue Fund.
 In her role, Aileen heads the development of Institute-wide strategies for alumni data systems, past participant grantee assessments, and comprehensive engagement strategies and initiatives.
 Working in alumni relations, she is most passionate about creating valuable resources for wide-ranging grantee audiences, specifically career advancement resources and networks; she has expertise in developing and facilitating webinars, workshops, and other resources to help returnees articulate the transferable skills gained from immersive international experiences in a meaningful way to employers – through resumes, cover letters, and interviews.
 Aileen holds a M.A. in Public Policy from Central European University (CEU) with a focus on higher education management.
 She graduated from Elon University with a B.A. in International Relations and History.

 Jessica joins us with international experience in community organizing, facilitation, operations and social entrepreneurship.
 In 2007, she was awarded a Fulbright grant to Indonesia, with which she taught hundreds of high-school students and fundraised internationally to establish a national creative writing program and annual competition.
 The social impact of her efforts and travels inspired her to help other business leaders redefine business success beyond profit.
 Since 2010, Jessica has been actively supporting young social entrepreneurs through organizing events, fundraising, recruiting mentors, and facilitating workshops.
 Alongside these activities, she managed the operations of The Future Leaders Institute and the establishment of SoBiz: Beyond Profit.
-She received her MBA from Hult International Business School, and BA from University of Richmond.
-As a result of her global experience, she is uniquely poised and passionate to be supporting Toniic’s growing network of global impact investors and social entrepreneurs.
+She held numerous positions at Toniic, the global action community for impact investors.
 She also serves on the Board of Conveners.org.
+She received her MBA from Hult International Business School, and BA from University of Richmond and is currently in the Duke University Leadership Program in Integrative Healthcare.